aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/_index.md

 ### **Setting Print Area Fit to Pages**

 You can control whether the print area is scaled to fit a specific number of pages using the `PageSetup` class.
-The following example demonstrates how to set the print area to fit to one page wide and one page tall:
+The following example demonstrates how to set the print area to fit one page wide and one page tall:

 ```cpp
 #include <Aspose.Cells.h>